VictorTrarbach/VictorTrarbach/README.md

 - 📫 How to reach me: https://www.linkedin.com/in/victor-trarbach-nunes-a95648b7/

-- 👯 I’m looking to collaborate on landing pages, copywriting & Web Traffic management
+- 👯 I’m looking to collaborate on landing pages, VSL & Web Traffic management

 - 🎪 Fun facts: I used to stream once in a while and i know how to solve the 3x3 Rubik Cube |My record = 00:02:24,1|
 </br>